 Learn about the baddest men and women in Australian crime history in the Justice and Police Museum.
 There are the obvious bad lads such as George Freeman, a charming gangster who would prefer to refer to himself as a “bookmaker,” whilst running organised crime in Sydney for several years (he is currently buried at Waverley Cemetery mentioned above, so look out for his gravestone while you’re there).

-Then there are the bad women you never saw coming (story of my life) such as the seemingly lovely old lady, Caroline Grills, who would bake goods with a good pinch of rat poison and feed it to her friends and family.
+Then there are the bad women you never saw coming such as the seemingly lovely old lady, Caroline Grills, who would bake goods with a good pinch of rat poison and feed it to her friends and family.

 There are plenty of wrong ‘uns here to learn about!

-Know before you go: This place is only open on Thursdays between 5pm-8pm.
-Entry price is $15AUD for adults, $12AUD for kids.
+Know before you go: This place is only open on Thursdays between 5 pm-8 pm.
+The entry price is $15AUD for adults and $12AUD for kids.

 10. Night Summit of Sydney Harbour Bridge